MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 > [!IMPORTANT]
 > Because individual updates aren't available for Microsoft 365 Apps, you can't use Windows Update or Windows Server Update Services (WSUS) to download and apply individual updates to Microsoft 365 Apps.

-## Apply updates automatically from the internet to Office 365 ProPlus
+## Apply updates automatically from the internet to Microsoft 365 Apps
 <a name="Internet"> </a>

 This is the default setting for Microsoft 365 Apps.
 For example, if your users install Microsoft 365 Apps themselves from the Office 365 portal, Microsoft 365 Apps is configured to get updates automatically from the internet.
 No additional user or administrative configuration is needed.